onema/kt-robots/README.md

 YourRobotARN = arn:aws:lambda:us-east-2:123456789012:function:BringYourOwnRobot
 ```

-The `BringYourOwnRobot` is the robot you will be working on!
+The `YourRobotARN` is the robot you will be working on!

 > **NOTE:**
 >